blackberry/WebGL-Samples/PeaksAndValleys/README.md

 >   When near the borders of the terrain / image, the Web Worker wraps around
 >   to retrieve information from the opposite end of the data to ensure the
 >   user can technically keep walking forever.
+>
+>   Future versions will focus around only loading those vertices that are
+>   within our field of view, allowing for more data to be processed in
+>   shorter amounts of time.

 ### Colour Shaders